zulip/zulip/templates/zerver/security.md

   including 100% of Zulip’s API layer (responsible for parsing user input).
   It is difficult to find any full-stack web application with as complete a set of automated tests as Zulip.
-- Zulip’s python codebase is written entirely in [statically typed Python 3](https://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/), which automatically prevents a wide range of possible bugs.
+- Zulip’s Python codebase is written entirely in [statically typed Python 3](https://blog.zulip.org/2016/10/13/static-types-in-python-oh-mypy/), which automatically prevents a wide range of possible bugs.
 - All access to user data (messages, streams, uploaded files, etc.) in the